alcy/perf-cal-2020/pcal20.md

 Performance Calendar articles are mostly about improving web performance.
 That's good because I don't know much about the web: it's very difficult.
 So, I'm going to talk about something much more transparent: cloud performance.
-In that sense, what the title should beis: *It Ain't About Performance No More ... in The Cloud.*
+In that sense, my title should read: *It Ain't About Performance No More...* **in The Cloud**.

-Moreover, I'm going to discuss cloud performance using just two images.
+Moreover, I'm going to discuss cloud performance using just two images, viz., cloud application throughput and latency.
+Everybody talks about those metrics so, that should make it easy.

+## Tomcat application on AWS

 ![Figure 1](fig1.png)
 <figcaption><b>Figure 1: Throughput profile of Tomcat application  on AWS</b></figcaption>